Leonardo2718/tuc/README.md

 # TUC

-TUC is a small, experimental compiler intended for learning and experimenting.
-It is not intended to have any useful purpose other than being a fun way to learn how compilers work.
+TUC is a small, experimental compiler designed for learning and experimenting.
+It is not intended to have any useful purpose other than being a way to learn how compilers work.

 ## License
 The source code for TUC is licensed under the MIT license and all accompanying documentation is licensed under a